Learn to sail with our Sailing Academy and join the club!

 How much does it cost?

-- 6 days of training upto RYA Basic Skils (RYA Level 2)
+- Training upto RYA Basic Skills (RYA Level 2) with our training partner

 - Course materials